Optimizing Omnichannel Marketing in Pharma¶

 To leverage this solution, you must meet the following requirements:

 If the technical requirements are met, this solution can be installed in one of two ways:

-On your Dataiku instance click + New Project > Sample Projects > Solutions > Optimizing Omnichannel Marketing in Pharma.
+On your Dataiku instance click + New Project > Business solutions > Search for Optimizing Omnichannel Marketing in Pharma.

 Download the .zip project file and upload it directly to your Dataiku instance as a new project.